Chapter 29:

 I told myself that watching from afar was enough.

-At first, I nearly dismissed it.
-One man standing too long near the stairwell.
+I nearly dismissed it.
+Just a random person standing too long near the stairwell.
 Head lowered, phone in hand but not scrolling.
 Probably waiting for someone.
 He nodded subtly at someone who passed by.
 Until it was clear that they were interacting with each other and that there was system going on.

 My body went cold.
-My heart began to pound in a way I hadn’t felt since childhood.
+My heart began to pound fight or flight.
+It is definitely fight.

-The man straightened.
-He followed her.
-Not close enough to draw attention.
-Not far enough to be coincidence.
+The man straightened and followed her.
+Not close enough to draw attention, but also not far enough to be coincidence.

 I didn’t think.
-I didn’t pray.
-I moved.
+I didn’t even have time to pray in full.
+I just moved.

-I crossed the street quickly, keeping to the shadows, closing the distance in long strides.
+I crossed the street quickly, keeping to the shadows and closing the distance in long strides.
 The man quickened his pace as well.
 I saw his hand slip into his pocket.

-The world narrowed into a single, absolute directive.
+The world then narrowed into a single, absolute directive.
 Get her out.

 I reached her just as the man was about to.
 I grabbed her.